Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2024/en.md

 ### Match regulations

-1. Prior to starting the match, representatives from each team must run the `!roll` command in order to determine the banning and picking order.
+1. Prior to starting the match, representatives from each player must run the `!roll` command in order to determine the banning and picking order.
    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.
 2. Each player has to ban **one beatmap** from the corresponding mappool.
-These beatmaps will not be allowed to be picked by any team during the entire match.
+These beatmaps will not be allowed to be picked by any player during the entire match.
    - Barring the tiebreaker, there are no restrictions as to which maps may and may not be banned in a match.
 3. Each player will be given a chance to pick **one warm-up beatmap** to be played in the lobby.
    - Playing a warm-up beatmap is not mandatory, and players may elect to skip their warm-up pick should they wish to.